asreview/asreview/docs/source/features/screening.rst

 [SCREENSHOT]

+.. _keybord-shortcuts:

 Keyboard shortcuts
 ------------------

 ASReview LAB supports the use of keyboard shortcuts during screening.
-By default, keyboard shortcuts are disabled.
-Enable the shortcuts as follows:

-1. Open ASReview LAB.
-2. Click on the settings icon (top right).
-3. Check the **keyboard settings** field.

 The table below lists the available keyboard shortcuts.

 +-----------------------------+------------------------+
 | Action                      | Shortcut               |